-Step Description Step 1: If possible, fix hazard an Manager d tell the Centre e, fix the hazard immediately and I tell the Centre Manager as soon as is e. details in the worker's section on the porting Form. ard resulted in an incident, illness or en an Incident Reporting Form should ed out.
-Step 2: Complete the Hazard Re porting Form what you e able to correct the hazard, describe did.
-If you were unable to correct it, vhat you think should be done.
-Complete necessary an Incident Reporting Form if • Give the f orm/s to your manager. ger must review the employee's input eteness and review any action.
+Step Description Step 1: If possible, fix hazard and tell the Centre Manager If possible, fix the hazard immediately and safely and tell the Centre Manager as soon as is practicable.
+Enter the details in the worker's section on the Hazard Reporting Form.
+If the hazard resulted in an incident, illness or injury, then an Incident Reporting Form should also be filled out.
+Step 2: Complete the Hazard Reporting Form If you were able to correct the hazard, describe what you did.
+If you were unable to correct it, describe what you think should be done.
+Complete an Incident Reporting Form if necessary.
+Give the form/s to your manager.
+The Manager must review the employee's input for completeness and review any action.
 Step 3: Manager will develop and document a WHS Risk Management Plan The Manager must develop and document a WHS Risk Management Plan, based on outcomes of the Hazard Reporting Form, Incident Reporting Form and the Risk Assessment Template, in consultation with employees that incorporates the identification, assessment and control of risks arising from work.
-Particular attention should be paid to: Areas/act ivities identified as high risk Hazardous s substances/chemicals.
+Particular attention should be paid to: Areas/activities identified as high risk Hazardous substances/chemicals.
 What needs to be done By whom By when